 6. Personal Savings

-7. Borrow Money from Family/Friends
+7. Borrow Money from Family & Friends

 Have your loved one send a personalized email explaining his/her story of addiction and why help is needed.
 People can be willing to help those they love get on the right track toward sobriety.
+Family members are also encouraged to get involved in the recovery process at many treatment centers, like Footprints.

 8. Raise Money